Swin Transformer for Fast MRI: Method

 In Swin transformer layers, a $\mathbb{R}^{H \times W \times C}$ feature map are divided into $\frac{HW}{M^2}$ non-overlapped windows with the size of $M^2 \times C$.
 (S)W-MSA is calculated in each window, instead of the whole image space.
 The computational complexity for (S)W-MSA is as follows:

 which is significantly reduced compared to the original MSA.
-However, if the separation of windows is fixed between each STL, the network will lose the link between different windows.
-Normal windows and shifted windows are alternatingly utilised in each STL to enable information communication from different windows.
+However, if the separation of windows is fixed between STLs, the network will lose the link between different windows.
+Normal windows and shifted windows are alternatingly utilised in consecutive STLs to enable information communication from different windows.

 (S)W-MSA for each non-overlap window $X$ can be expressed by

 where the $P_{Q}$, $P_{K}$, $P_{V}$ are shared projection matrices over all the windows.
 The query $Q$, key $K$, value $V$ and learnable relative position encoding $B$ ($\mathbb{R}^{M^2 \times d}$) are used in the calculation of the self-attention mechanism in a local window, which can be expressed by